dohmatob/dohmatob.github.io/index.md

 of the <a href="https://team.inria.fr/parietal/">
 Parietal Team, INRIA / CEA</a>.
 The PhD thesis will be defended by the end of 2017.
-My interests include mathematics, machine learnine, convex optimization, games theory, and neuroscience.
+My interests include math, machine learning, convex optimization, game theory, and recently neuroscience.
 </p>
 <p>
 You can find my CV <a href="https://drive.google.com/file/d/0B-njZxsmwjYNRExmaFJxU3J6aEU/view?usp=sharing">here</a>.